Medicare Elections Periods Coverage and Eligibility

 The General Enrollment Period is the first of the fixed periods we’ll be looking at.
 This period lasts from January 1st to March 31st each year.
 This period is useful if you didn’t enroll in Original Medicare and do not have a Special Enrollment Period.
 Under these circumstances, you can enroll in Original Medicare during General Enrollment.

-The Annual Open Enrollment Period: Change Your Plan
+The Annual Enrollment Period: Change your Medicare coverage

-You can also use Open Enrollment to switch from Original Medicare to Medicare Advantage, or vice versa.
+You can use Annual Enrollment to switch from Original Medicare to Medicare Advantage, or vice versa.
 Additionally, you can switch from one Medicare Advantage plan to another, including adding a prescription drug plan through Medicare Advantage.

 If you don’t enroll in Medicare during your Initial Enrollment Period or a Special Enrollment Period, then you will have to pay a late enrollment penalty.
 These penalties can be severe, so you should do everything you can to avoid them.

 The Part B late enrollment penalty is even more severe.
-For this penalty, you will pay a 10 percent increase in your premiums for every year that you could have had Medicare but didn’t, for the entirety of the time that you have Part B. So, if you defer for 5 years, then you will pay the 50 percent higher premium of $247.35 each month, instead of $164.90.
-This will go on indefinitely, which can add up to a very high penalty cost.
+For this penalty, you will pay a 10% increase in your premiums for every year that you could have had Medicare but didn’t, for the entirety of the time that you have Part B. So, if you defer for 5 years, then your premium will be 50% higher each month.
+This penalty lasts for the entire time you have Medicare.

 Additional resources